acobaugh/tf-build-harness/README.md

 `make kitchen-terraform` requires, at a minimum, a Gemfile (and Gemfile.lock for consistent Gem versioning, this is usually built automatically by bundler), `.kitchen.yml`, and a kitchen profile with controls.
 Examples of the first two are below.
-The latter is described in more detail on the [kitchen-terraform's website](https://github.com/newcontext-oss/kitchen-terraform).
+The latter is described in more detail on [kitchen-terraform's website](https://github.com/newcontext-oss/kitchen-terraform).

 ### .kitchen.yml